Skip to content

 Resources

-istota resource add -u USER -t TYPE -p PATH # one-shot add (fails if duplicate)
+istota resource add -u USER -t folder -p PATH # one-shot add (fails if duplicate)

 istota resource list -u USER # List resources